spacetelescope/jdat_notebooks/README.md

 ## Help

-If you uncover any issues or bugs, you can open a GitHub ticket.
+If you uncover any issues or bugs, you can [open an issue on GitHub](https://github.com/spacetelescope/jdat_notebooks/issues/new).
 For faster responses, however, we encourage you to submit a JWST Help Desk Ticket: jwsthelp.stsci.edu

 ## Contributing